blessinvarkey/musings/README.md

 ### Terminologies
 Elastic Load Balance - Elastic Load Balance automatically distributes incoming application traffic across multiple Amazon EC2 instances.
 EC2 instance - Elastic Compute Cloud
+AWS Lambda - is an event-driven, serverless computing platform provided by Amazon as a part of Amazon Web Services.
+In AWS Lambda, the code is executed based on the response of events in AWS services such as add/delete files in S3 bucket, HTTP request from Amazon API gateway, etc. However, Amazon Lambda can only be used to execute background tasks.

 # Step 1.
 Data Engineering